aws-greengrass/aws-greengrass-testing/README.md

 mvn clean -DskipTests=false -pl aws-greengrass-testing-features/aws-greengrass-testing-features-cloudcomponent/ -am integration-test
 ```

+__Runnign tests with HSM configuration__

+Any test can be run with HSM configuration.
+HSM configuration parameters are defined [here](src/main/java/com/aws/greengrass/testing/modules/HsmParameters.java)
+If *ggc.hsm.configured* is set to true, then the framework expects the other HSM parameters to be configured.
+When
+hsm is configured, [this](src/main/resources/nucleus/configs/basic_hsm_config.yaml) initial config file is used to start
+the greengrass with.
+Before you run the tests with HSM, following steps are pre-requisite:
+1. DUT has the HSM installed.
+2. A device certificate is created and added to the HSM along with private key.
+You specify the certificate ARN and
+hsm labels for key and cert as parameters.
+3. PKCS library is present either on the host or on the DUT.
+If the library is already on the DUT, specify the library
+path with a prefix *"dut:"*
+4. Similarly, the pkcs plugin jar can be on the host agent or on the DUT.
+If it is already on DUT, specify the path
+  with the prefix *"dut:"*

 __Debugging test failures__

 The test logs path is set using the "test.log.path" property in the project.
 The default value for this will be